 School and Office Supplies

 Did you know that most teachers are responsible for purchasing at least a portion of their own supplies with their own money?
-That can get expensive, especially given the average teacher’s salary!
+That can get expensive, especially for a first year teacher!

 So why not help them out on the supply front with some of these supply staples: